 - Suggested bid: Your suggested bid is calculated by taking into account the costs-per-click (CPCs) that advertisers are paying for this keyword for the location and Search Network settings you've selected.
 The amount is only a forecast, and your actual cost-per-click may vary.

 - Ad impression share: The number of impressions you've received divided by the total number of searches for the location and network you’re targeting that matched the keyword exactly in the last calendar month.
 Keep in mind that the ad impression share column in Keyword Planner is different than the impression share and exact match impression share columns in campaign management.
 They are based on the number of impressions you were eligible to receive for a keyword.
-On the other hand, ad impression share is based on the search volume for that exact keyword.
+In Keyword Planner, ad impression share is based on the search volume for that exact keyword.
 When you see a dash (-) in the ad impression share column, that means we don’t have enough data to calculate this number.

-Here are some things to keep in mind about your historical statistics:
+Things to keep in mind about your historical statistics

 - Your search volume statistics are rounded.
 This means that when you get keyword ideas for multiple locations, the search volumes might not add up as you'd expect.